parkghost/gohttpbench/README.md

   -u="": File containing data to PUT.
 Remember also to set -T -v=0: How much troubleshooting info to print -z=false: Use HTTP Gzip feature
+	-X [Protocal://]Proxyhost:Port: Use socks5/https/https proxy (does not verify certs)
 ```

 ### Example: